ironhack-labs/lab-dom-ironhack-cart/README.md

 Your goal is to calculate the subtotal price, but let's approach it gradually.
 Let's break it down into a couple of steps:

 - **Step 0**: In this step, our goal is to help you understand the provided code in the `src/index.js`.
 Thanks to the provided code, the `Calculate Prices` button already has some functionality.
 Using the DOM manipulation, we got the element with the `id="calculate"` and added an event listener `click` to it.
-When clicked, this button will fire the `calculateAll()` function.
+This button will fire the `calculateAll()` function when clicked.
 The following code snippet does exactly what we explained:

 ```javascript
 // src/index.js